-Based on the Committee's recommendations, in December 2022, the Board appointed Gerard Brody as Director with Consumer Experience.
-In February 2023 the Board appointed Maha Krishnapillai as Director with Industry Experience.
-Both terms for three years.
+Based on the Committee's recommendations, in February 2024, the Board reappointed Andrew Sheridan as Director with Industry Experience and appointed Thu-Trang Tran as Director with Consumer Experience.
+Both were appointed for terms of three years.

 Newly appointed Directors receive an induction pack which includes the Company Constitution and Terms of Reference, Board and Committee Charters and other information to assist Directors in carrying out their duties.